SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 kubectl get pvc | grep data-my-release
 # Delete any PVCs related to my-release
 ```
-Note: ensure to delete existing PVCs if reusing the same deployment name for a clean new deployment.
+**Important:** Ensure to delete existing PVCs if reusing the same deployment name for a clean new deployment.

 ## Configuration